Rue Cler, in Paris 7th Arrondissement, is Famous as a Market Street:

 Although Rue Cler is still a thriving market street full of French shopkeepers and their delicious food offerings, it has become rather touristy.
 If you’re in the vicinity of the Eiffel Tower, it’s worthwhile making a little detour to take a stroll here.
 Otherwise, there are other market streets like this in Paris – rue Montorgueil in the 1st arrondissement and rue Mouffetard in the 5th arrondissement are a couple that come to mind.

-Trivia: Although rue Cler has a reputation as a market street and food destination, the street was actually named after the distinguished French Brigadier Jean Joseph Gustave Cler, who died in 1859 at the Battle of Magenta.Now it's your turn.
-I want to know what you think.
-Comment below with a quick response...
+Trivia: Although rue Cler has a reputation as a market street and food destination, the street was actually named after the distinguished French Brigadier Jean Joseph Gustave Cler, who died in 1859 at the Battle of Magenta.Do you want more blog posts like this?
+Comment below telling me you want it...